novuhq/novu/docs/docs/cookbook/introduction.md

 Messages from other channels: **Email**, **Push**, **Chat**, **Sms** can't be marked as read/unread/seen/unseen.

 :::info
-This functionality is not available yet.
-It will be in 0.17.0 release.
+This functionality has yet to be made available.
+It will be in the 0.17.0 release.
 :::

 <Tabs groupId="language" queryString>